 Isochronic Tones: Rhythmic Pulses

 Isochronic tones work more directly.
 Instead of two different tones, they use a single tone that is rapidly turned on and off in a distinct, rhythmic pattern.
-The speed of these pulses determines the frequency of the entrainment.
+The speed of these pulses determines the frequency of entrainment.

 - How it works: A single tone pulsing at a specific frequency (e.g., pulsing 10 times per second creates a 10 Hz effect).